saucecontrol/PhotoSauce/readme.md

 Contributing
 ------------

-Because this project is still under active design and development, I am not accepting unsolicited pull requests at this time.
-If you find a bug or would like to see a new feature implemented, please open a new issue for further discussion.
+Contributions are welcome, but please open a new issue for discussion before submitting any pull requests.
 This will hopefully save any wasted or duplicate efforts.
-If we can agree on a direction, help would be most welcome.

 License
 -------